safkmoem3f/melinda/README.md

-### Hi 👋
+### Hi there visitor 👋

-Here you can find ongoing projects and code snippets.
-Underneath you will find statistics which may or may not interest you.
+Here you can find ongoing projects and code snippets and underneath you will find statistics which may or may not interest you!

 <!-- Stats -->